-(Video sneak-peek from Courageous Beginnings)
+(Video sneak-peek from Courageous Living Program)

 Then I needed to get into where we block ourselves from living powerfully.
 Then I needed to introduce tools–actual, practical, “do ’em right now” heart-centered yet practical tools–for diving right in.
-And then, the most powerful section/aspect of all–trusting your own inner wisdom over mine or anyone else’s.
+And then, the most powerful section/aspect of all–trusting your own inner wisdom (that’s powerful!).

 I know that many of you have some piece of paper, some notebook tucked in a drawer, some place where you were deeply inspired and rushed to write it down before you could forget it–that’s the piece of paper you want to dig out before you take another step.
 Before I ever wrote my first e-course–before I had ever even heard of an e-course as a concept!–I had had this idea for doing small women’s coaching circles.
 I wrote down my ideas for what I wanted the circles to cover on a piece of paper that I transferred from box to cabinet to filing system over the course of a few years before I ever acted on it.